hphelion/documentation/upload-publish-partner-images135.md

 All other regions do not support the Image API.

 ### Why upload an image and make it public ### {#publishImageReason}
-HP Cloud offers several public images for you to use; however, we might not have the exact image you require.
-With that in mind, HP Cloud allows you to upload your own images and make them publicly available.
+HP Helion Public Cloud offers several public images for you to use; however, we might not have the exact image you require.
+With that in mind, HP Helion Public Cloud allows you to upload your own images and make them publicly available.
 For example, you might want a version of a Linux distribution that we do not currently offer.
-Or, you might want to create a customized golden master image to import into HP Cloud.
+Or, you might want to create a customized golden master image to import into HP Helion Public Cloud.
 Whatever the scenario, if you require a specific customized, public image that we do not currently offer, uploading your own image and making it public is ideal for you!

 ### Image types ### {#publishImageTypes}
-You can create either a public or private image to upload to HP Cloud.
+You can create either a public or private image to upload to HP Helion Public Cloud.
 Anyone can see and use a public image.
 If you upload a private image, it is listed in your image catalog and only visible to you.

 We have two types of public images:

-* HP Cloud-created public images
+* HP Helion Public Cloud-created public images
 * Partner-created public images

-All HP Cloud users have access to both types of public images.
+All HP Helion Public Cloud users have access to both types of public images.
 When you create a server, your image options are:

 * Public images
 * Partner images